OathWall

 GitHub

 GitHub uses OAuth Apps for third-party login.
-You'll register an OAuth App under your GitHub account (or organization) and get a Client ID and a Client Secret.
+Register an OAuth App under your GitHub account and get a Client ID and Client Secret.

 Required fields